davedawkins/doodletoy/README.md

 This has nothing to do with Appwrite!
 Doodles are what I used as a vehicle to study and learn Appwrite for this article, and for my own education.
 I forked a copy of `Fable.React.DrawingCanvas` from last year, which is one of my first forays into Fable.
 It included a simple turtle language, which I've brought into DoodleToy and heavily extended.

 The language's purpose is to implement turtle graphics, and for this article, I had this idea that everyone who read the article could contribute their own, and we'd have this marvellous and motley collection of doodles as a visitor's gallery.
-I knew there'd be some very clever people visiting who'd try clever stuff (cos you is all functional programmmers innit), and so I invested some time into adding enough language features to allow things like fractals to be drawn, and to allow a modicum of user input.
+I knew there'd be some very clever people visiting who'd try clever stuff  and so I invested some time into adding enough language features to allow things like fractals to be drawn, and to allow a modicum of user input.

 The language parser is implemented with parser combinators, and I am endlessly fascinated with these things.
 I grew up with yacc and lex, and then eventually learned to write recursive descent parsers (in a progression of C -> C++ -> C#).
 RD parsing really demystified everything that yacc had done for me previously (though I believe yacc implements a different type of parser - LALR).